CodyNicholson/Backend_Development_Notes/Software_Development_Process/Unified_Modeling_Language/componentDiagramUML.md

-#Component Diagram UML
+# Component Diagram UML

-A Componant Diagram is a static view of components and their relationships
+A Component Diagram is a static view of components and their relationships

 ***